Open Discussion: How has a single drone completely shut down Gatwick Airport ‘The Gat’?

 This is clearly a deliberate act to cause disruption, not only to Gatwick, but this will likely effect the global travel for a few days, since it has been going on for several hours.
 This act could be perpetrated as a way to mock the aviation industry, and how poorly governments have been able to respond to the very real threats of people using drones for nefarious reasons.
 Their response seems to be to clamp down on the commercial side of the industry, versus the criminal side.

 How is it even a thing that drones are delivering drugs and other contraband to prisons, still?!?
-I first learn about this happening 4 years ago when I was just entering the industry.
+I first learned about this happening 4 years ago when I was just entering the industry.
 This isn’t a new thing, and the technology exists (and has for a while!).
 Prisons and airports specifically should be equipped with appropriate counter-drone measures to safely mitigate the risk that drones present to these airspaces.
 It is not enough to simply tell the public “please do not fly there… please!”

 Rapid growth of the drone industry